Radla/voltcraft-sem-3600bt/README.md

 * Configurable overload-mode in order to auto-turn-off or alarm in case of power overload
 * Configurable standby-mode in order to out switch off in case of low consumption
 * Energy meter in order to measure volt, ampere and watts in realtime
-* Energy meter recorder in order to measure power consumpton over long period
+* Energy meter recorder in order to measure power consumption over long period

 For official manual by Voltcraft visit [Conrad](http://www.produktinfo.conrad.com/datenblaetter/675000-699999/684997-an-01-ml-VOLTCRAFT_SEM_3600BT_SMART_E_de_en_fr_nl.pdf)